 Chromosomes are structures that carry our genetic information, providing the instructions for the body to develop, grow, and function.
 A chromosome abnormality, or aneuploidy, occurs when each cell in the body has an extra or missing chromosome, which can cause developmental issues such as intellectual disability and birth defects or can result in miscarriage.

-The ChromoMap screenSerenity℠ NIPT looks for the most common chromosome abnormalities including Trisomy 21 (Down syndrome), Trisomy 18 (Edwards syndrome), and Trisomy 13 (Patau syndrome).
+The ChromoMap screenSerenity℠ NIPT looks for chromosome abnormalities across the genome including Trisomy 21 (Down syndrome), Trisomy 18 (Edwards syndrome), and Trisomy 13 (Patau syndrome).

 Who It’s For